zkWildfire/whattf.how/_posts/MatrixCacheSim/2023-06-17-matrix-cache-simulator-demo.md

 cache usage.
 Try out the simulator on the two algorithms, then see if you can figure out how to improve the cache usage even more!

 > This demo is still **heavily** a work in progress!
-Additional options,
-> algorithms, and customizations will be added in future updates.
+Currently, the only
+> eviction algorithm supported is LRU, and the only transpose algorithm is
+> the naive algorithm.
+The other options available to be selected will be
+> implemented soon along with additional playback controls for the animation!